brian-cy-chang/starter-hugo-academic/content/authors/admin/_index.md

   url: "http://bime.uw.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Biomedical (primarily Electronic Health Records) data access and sharing, clinical trials & digital therapeutics, and the exploration and improvement of data utility for research and operations.
+bio: My research interests include Biomedical (primarily Electronic Health Records) data access and sharing, clinical trials & digital therapeutics, real-world evidence, and the exploration and improvement of data utility for research and operations.

 # Interests to show in About widget
 interests: